kign/c4wa/etc/doc/language.md

 pointer to an array, etc.

-Any integer type could be `unsigned`. `sizeof` is supported (but may return results different from native C compiler due to no need to use alignment in Web Assembly memory).
+Any integer type could be `unsigned`. `sizeof` is supported (but may return results different from native C compiler due to different pointer size and no alignment in WASM).

 `void` keyword is recognized, but it isn't really a type, but more like indicator of "no type".
 For now, `void` could only be used in function